JohnVirgin/CESM-Niagara/README.md

 module-version NiaEnv/2018a default
 ```

 This should prevent issues when CESM needs to be built, setup, and ran.
+It will also remove any issues with running CESM when Scinet decides to change the default software stack.

 # Running the Model (Quickstart version)
 Running the model consists of four mandatory steps, with an number of options in between to modify a given case with your own desired specifications.
 Steps as follows are: